 Vermont Chocolates to Savor

-Take a Flavorful Walk Through Fields and Forests
+Take a Flavorful Walk Through Vermont’s Fields and Forests

-Experience the flavors of Vermont and check out our guide for the ultimate ways to pair and savor our chocolates.
+Experience the flavors of our Vermont, and check out our guide for the ultimate ways to pair and savor our artisan chocolates.

 Our journey to become artisan Vermont chocolate makers has taken many twists and turns, but it feels like everything we’ve done has culminated in what we do and love now.
 We draw upon our backgrounds in the arts, biology and chemistry, and restaurants and cafés to inform our craft.